Leadership, Trust, and Politics

 We must also remember that there are limitations to power and position.
 This is why strategic-oriented leaders often rely on influence.
 Trust is the key.
 For example, if you cannot trust someone, you will doubt the truth of what they say and the reasons why they are saying it.
 This creates a problem regarding information exchange and credibility regarding that information.

 Furthermore, you would likely want to disassociate yourself from someone who wasn’t truthful due to guilt by association.
 From an organizational standpoint, this creates a problem concerning potential teams and cooperatives.
 As a result, followership and success would be harder to come by in these scenarios.

 Now, this isn’t to say that everyone needs to like you because they don’t.
 Whether someone likes you or not is entirely irrelevant when it comes to trust and truth.
 And this brings us to arguably the most important benefit of trust and being trustworthy.
 Trust affords the un-liked the gift of respect.
-If you are truthful and you politic with integrity, while others may not like your plans, words, or positions, etc., they will appreciate and respect your truthfulness, and they will trust that you are operating with integrity.
-It’s my opinion that this affords you an ongoing strategic opportunity regarding consideration.
+If you are truthful and you politic with integrity, while others may not like your plans, words, positions, etc., they will appreciate and respect your truthfulness.
+They will trust that you are operating with integrity.
+I believe this affords you an ongoing strategic opportunity regarding consideration.
 Again, they may disagree, but if they trust you, respect you, and know you speak the truth, they will be more likely to at least consider what you have to say.

 Yes, trust, or a lack thereof, directly affects the politics within any organization, which is true from the bottom to the top.
-This is because trust directly connects with truth, and truth has a direct association with positive influence.
+This is because trust directly connects with truth, and truth is directly associated with positive influence.
 Act accordingly.